RoyElkabetz/CityLearn-MAD-CATS/README.md

-# CityLearn Multi-Agent Smart-Grid Smart-Tree Smart-Search
+# CityLearn MAD CATS (Multi-Agent Distributed Control with Adequate Tree-Search)

 > !!!
 Disclaimer: This repository is currently under development, so be patient with bugs.
   If you find any, please let us know (the contact info is below) !!!